deepmodeling/deepks-kit/examples/water_cluster/README.md

 ## Machine settings

 How the SCF and training tasks are executed is specified in `scf_machine` and `train_machine`, respectively.
 Currently, both the initial and the following iterations share the same machine settings.
-In this example, we run our tasks on local computing cluster with Slurm as the job schedular.
+In this example, we run our tasks on local computing cluster with Slurm as the job scheduler.
 The platform to run the tasks is specified under the `dispatcher` key, and the computing resources assigned to each task is specified under `resources`.
 The setting of this part differs on every computing platform.
 We provide here our `training_machine` settings as an example:
 ```yaml
 dispatcher:
   context: local